Some ideas on how to make a true Mega Man X game in 3D

 - X controls much like Mega Man from the Legends series does, only with better targeting and jumping abilities, along with smoother animations.
 He and the others can climb walls as well.
 His targeting can be done at a certain distance, which will vary with each weapon he obtains from bosses.
 Due to his armor capabilities and his massive arsenal, X would be the best choice for taking out numerous enemies if the group is being overwhelmed, since his arsenal and high level of defense make up for his low physical strength.

 - X Upgrades: armor upgrades for X can be found in various areas of the levels.
-X can also switch between armor sets he’s completed with a press of the Triangle button (which is almost never used).
+X can also switch between armor sets he’s completed with a press of the Triangle button (which is almost never used outside of being a secondary fire button).
 Each armor upgrade can use a different super attack, which can be accessed by collecting certain rare power up that fills something called the LP (Limitless Potential) meter.
 When activated, a timer shows up that gives the player about ten to fifteen seconds to execute the attack.
 For X’s normal armor suit (which is obtained through story elements), there are two main power attacks.
 The Nova Strike allows X to input similar commands as Zero to execute powerful melee attacks.
 The Giga Attack is an energy-firing frenzy, using the action buttons to fire off different forms of energy blasts while X moves in a strafing pattern.
 Or it can give X an overall significant power boost at the expense of being unusable for a brief period of time afterwards.

 - Zero can input commands similar to hack-and-slash games like God of War or Devil May Cry.
 Defeating bosses gives him new moves like in previous installments.
 He can also guard if the L1 or R1 (take your pick) is held down while targeting.
 His high level of strength allows him to pick up certain items (and enemies) and toss them towards targeted foes or obstacles, though at the price of speed.
 Zero can also obtain various weapons as in Mega Man X8, such as a bladed lance, Sigma’s blade (unlock), and many others.
 These weapons will go on Zero’s weapon wheel or be selected via the D-pad with a customizable loadout.